2026 Stablecoin Guide: USDT vs USDC vs XUSD

 Tether (USDT): The Market Dominator

-Launched in 2014, Tether (USDT) is the longest-running and most widely used stablecoin by market capitalization and trading volume.
+Tether remains the most widely used stablecoin in 2026, holding the largest market cap.
 Its deep liquidity and broad availability across centralized exchanges (CEXs), many DeFi platforms, and OTC desks have made it a foundational asset for many traders and platforms.

 Key Features of USDT: